Terms of Reference of the External Advisory Committee on Pressure Tubes

 - Members shall serve as individuals by virtue of their expertise, experience and knowledge of related issues in their respective fields.
 Members should keep appropriate documentation system for traceability and transparency of processes.

-- For the purpose of subsection 5.a above, administrative support to be provided by Secretariat includes: manage the EAC file databases, co-ordinate reviews, facilitate meetings, take meeting minutes, and develop tools to support the EAC function.
+- For the purpose of subsection 5.a above, administrative support to be provided by the Registry includes: manage the EAC file databases, co-ordinate reviews, facilitate meetings, take meeting minutes, and develop tools to support the EAC function.

 - Members must not have worked as an employee of the CNSC, Bruce Power, OPG or NB Power for at least 1 year prior to serving on the EAC.
 It is understood that members may have done or may be currently doing work for the CNSC, Bruce Power, OPG or NB Power, in their capacity as experts and specialists.